Testlio platform is divided into three sections.

 Usually the content for the bracketed part of the title will be defined for the project or within the cycle details.

 When entering the title, the platform will now show you related issues (bugs) that have been reported.
 This will prevent you from reporting duplicates.
 If that issue exists already, please do not report the issue unless you have been explicitly told to do so.
-Duplicates cause noise for the test leads, project managers and especially for our clients.
+Duplicates cause noise for the Test Leads, Engagement Managers and especially for our clients.
 Reporting duplicates may negatively impact your tester’s score.
 Read more about how to look for duplicates here.

 If your issue(bug) hasn't already been reported, you can report it as a new issue as follows: